Non – bracing & non-surgical treatment options.

-Scoliosis affects many people across the world, and scoliosis occurs when the spine doesn’t grow straight.
-A spine affected by scoliosis could resemble the letter C or the letter S depending on the severity.
-Some of the first noted instances of scoliosis appear in Indian religion and folklore that date back to 350 B.C.
+Scoliosis affects many people across the world.
+A spine affected by scoliosis could resemble the letter “C” or the letter “S”.
+Some of the first noted instances of scoliosis appear in Indian culture and folklore that date back to 350 B.C.
 The Indian god Krishna is believed to have healed those afflicted with scoliosis by simply pulling their chin up and in turn straightening out the spine.
 Scoliosis is a Greek word that literally means crooked, and Hippocrates is believed to have first used the term scoliosis.
 Hippocrates is among the first to extensively study the spine and the deformities that often times accompany it.
 He also came up with some of the initial scoliosis treatments, which included a change in diet and frequent spine extensions.

-The ‘iron corset’created by the French was the first step towards modern scoliosis treatment, and, besides the advent of surgery, scoliosis treatment has remained very much the same.
+The ‘iron corset’ created by the French was the first step towards modern scoliosis treatment, and, besides the advent of surgery, scoliosis treatment has remained very much the same.
 One of the first braces widely used in America was the Milwaukee brace, which was created in 1946.
 It was initially designed as a post operative treatment, but gained use outside of surgical recovery in the late 1950s.
-The Milwaukee brace truly looks like a devise out of a science fiction novel.
+The Milwaukee brace truly looks like a device out of a science fiction novel.
 It straps around the pelvis and rods extend up to the middle of the back, holding it in a straight position.
-More rods extend up to the neck where a head and chin rest hold the spine in a straight line.
-The history of the Milwaukee brace was marred by noncompliance due to the physical discomfort and horrific appearance that its users experienced, and children who wore this brace were often met with ridicule.
+More rods extend up to the neck where the head and chin rest and hold the spine in a straight line.
+The history of the Milwaukee brace was marred by noncompliance due to the physical discomfort and horrific appearance that its users experienced.
+Children who wore this brace were often met with ridicule.

-It’s nearly impossible to not notice the lack of growth in scoliosis treatments over the past 500 years, and today we know that bracing commonly fails to offer any help for scoliosis.
+It’s difficult not notice the lack of growth in scoliosis treatments over the past 500 years, and today we know that bracing commonly fails to offer any help for scoliosis.
 A 2007 study that was published in SPINE showed the limited ability that braces had to help scoliosis, and in some people bracing actually increases deformity.
 Bracing also comes with some long term side effects, and those who wear braces to correct scoliosis are more likely to experience premature disk degeneration.
-More importantly, it is believed that the use of braces doesn’t necessarily reduce the need for surgery, which brings on another set of detriments.
+More importantly, it is believed that the use of braces doesn’t necessarily reduce the need for surgery and actually increase the rib deformity, which brings on another set of detriments.
 Surgeries for scoliosis insert rods into the spine that help to straighten it.
 Surgery for scoliosis commonly leads to more surgery, and it isn’t uncommon for people to experience up to four surgeries.
 The rods may also greatly reduce flexibility within the spine, and lead to stiffness in the back.
-These negative aspects of modern scoliosis treatment have lead many people to seek alternative scoliosis correction and non surgical scoliosis treatments.
+These negative aspects of modern scoliosis treatments have lead many people to seek alternative scoliosis correction and non surgical scoliosis treatments.

 Scoliosis treatments can be successful, but many times conventional medicine falls short of curing scoliosis.
 Even worse is that conventional treatment may bring on a number of other issues.
 The usual traditional scoliosis treatment is to brace the spine during the night.
 The brace holds the spine in a position of correction, and it may help to straighten the spine.
 In some patients, they are told to wear their brace 23 hours per day.
 If bracing doesn’t work surgery is usually the next option.

 Unfortunately, surgery can reduce the range of motion in the back, and multiple surgeries are often times necessary.
 Surgery can cause a number of complications, like rod displacement.
 Surgery for scoliosis uses rods to bind two or more vertebrae together, and when one of these rods comes loose another surgery may be needed.
 Rod displacement happens in about 5% of patients, so it is by no means uncommon.
 Infection can also happen, and it is believed to occur in about 1 to 2 % of patients.
 Pseudarthrosis may also occur when the bones don’t react as expected to the surgery, and this may happen in up to 5% of cases.
 Nerve damage also happens, although much less frequently.
-None the less, nerve damage can cause devastated effects, like paraplegia or numbness in the legs.
-Scoliosis is a condition that has existed throughout history, but despite this the treatment options are limited and can be met with failure.
-Because of this alternative scoliosis treatments and non-surgical scoliosis correction are often sought to help straighten the curved or rotated spine.
+Nonetheless, nerve damage can cause devastating effects, such as paraplegia or numbness in the legs.
+Scoliosis is a condition that has existed throughout history, but despite this, the treatment options are limited and can be met with failure.
+Because of this, alternative scoliosis treatments and non-surgical scoliosis correction are often sought to help straighten the curved or rotated spine.

-With our unique ‘Breakthrough’ Intensive Care Treatment at the Scoliosis Correction Center, we are continually researching and improving the latest innovations in successful alternative scoliosis therapy.
+With our unique ‘Breakthrough’ Intensive Care Treatment at the Scoliosis Correction Centers, we are continually researching and improving the latest innovations in successful alternative scoliosis therapy.